top of page

 Matthew Bell

 Matthew Bell, FAIA is a registered architect who specializes in large-scale architecture and urban design and is Professor of Architecture at the University of Maryland.
-Professionally Matt has been active throughout the Washington/Baltimore region with projects ranging in scale from waterfronts, new towns and neighborhoods to civic and mixed-use buildings and schools.
+Matt has been active throughout the Washington/Baltimore region with projects ranging in scale from waterfronts, new towns and neighborhoods to civic and mixed-use buildings and schools.
 From 1994 to 1999 Bell was the Director and conference chair of the Northeast Regional meeting of the Mayor's Institute for City Design, sponsored by the National Endowment for the Arts.
 His work has been exhibited at the Triennale di Milano and in 2006 he served as a juror for the Biennale of Venice (Italy).
 In addition, his graduate students at Maryland have twice won the prestigious Urban Land Institute/Gerald Hines Urban Design and Development Competition.

 Lee Sobel